Swedish Coach Accuses Canada of Winning Unfairly

-STOCKHOLM, Sweden (AP) _ Swedish hockey coach Kent Forsberg on Saturday accused Canada of winning unfairly in the North American World Cup of Hockey opener against Russia.
+STOCKHOLM, Sweden (AP) _ Swedish hockey coach Kent Forsberg accused Canada of winning unfairly in its World Cup of Hockey opener against Russia.

-``Canada cheated it’s way to victory,″ Forsberg said after Sweden’s practice session in Globe Arena. ``They have made the whole country ashamed
+``Canada cheated it’s way to victory,″ Forsberg said Saturday after Sweden’s practice at Globe Arena. ``They have made the whole country ashamed

 ``There are only losers after a game like than.
 The NHL referees have been very good in the European (World Cup) games.
 The other teams won’t stand a chance if poor officiating continues in North America.″